 Either way, lining the wall of your garden structure with proper insulation is an efficient way to keep it eco-friendly.

 2. Natural Sunlight

-You don’t need to install lights in your shed on invest in a greenhouse.
+You don’t need to turn the lights on inside your shed the entire day.
 All you have to do is unblock the windows and allow the sunlight to enter.
-This will not only keep you warm and well-lighted but will also cut down your electricity usage.
+Doing so will not only keep you warm and well-lighted but will also cut down your electricity usage.

 If you happen to purchase a shed without windows, consider installing some.
 Aside from allowing light to pass through, it can also make your space a bit warmer.